GDjkhp/NoobGPT/index.md

 * `/help` Show music commands help page.

 ## Node.js Computer #1: Alpha Branch (Legacy) [NOT WORKING]
 Originally intended as an XP Leveling System under the codename "LevelUpLoser".
 This is now a legacy server that hosts my OpenAI generative AI and other commands written in Javascript.
 I will migrate them to Python soon.
-Currently not working.
 ### Prefix: -
 * `-ask [prompt]` OpenAI GPT-3.5-Turbo (ChatGPT) chat completion.
 * `-gpt [prompt]` OpenAI GPT-3 text completion.